Arturro43/Vento/README.md

 ```

-> You cah change the background by substituting the `background.jpg` file in `assets` folder.
+> You can change the background by substituting the `background.jpg` file in `assets` folder.

 ![](assets/img/previewbg.png)